alexi.sh

 • PR-review bots: CodeRabbit, Greptile, Qodo and GitHub Copilot code review post LLM-generated comments across a whole pull request - style, bugs, readability, tests.

-• Security scanners / SAST: Snyk Code, Semgrep, and dependency tools like Socket focus specifically on vulnerabilities, using rules or specialised models with fewer hallucinations on security.
+• Security scanners / SAST: Snyk Code, Semgrep, and dependency tools like Socket zero in on vulnerabilities.
+They use rules or special models with fewer made-up flags on security.

-• IDE assistants: GitHub Copilot, Cursor and similar review or explain code inline as you write — shifting review left, before a PR exists.
+• IDE assistants: GitHub Copilot, Cursor and similar review or explain code inline as you write.
+They shift review left, before a PR exists.

 Mature teams combine them: a review bot for general feedback, a SAST tool as a security gate in CI, and an IDE assistant at authoring time.